ADD-SP/ngx_waf/rust/README.md

   refused.
 The C implementation `memcpy()`ed the header value into those fields whatever its length, which writes outside the `_info_t` it allocated from the request pool.
+* The captcha and the under attack cookies are signed with HMAC-SHA256 of the zero padded `{address, time, uid}` fields, with the salt of the process as the key.
+The C implementation hashed a struct that carried the salt as its last field, the padding of that layout included, with its own SHA-256: the digest of a cookie changes once at the upgrade and every visitor is challenged again.
+A cookie never crossed a process anyway, the salt is drawn while the configuration is read and a restart replaces it.
 * The friendly crawler check only looks at the host name nginx' asynchronous resolver returns, the C implementation also walked the aliases `gethostbyaddr` reports.
 A crawler whose lookup needs a `resolver` (see the `resolver`